runspired/listicle/blog-posts/part-1.md

 **_Welcome!_**

 Over the next few weeks we're going to build and optimize an application using EmberData.
 The application we're building is called **Listicle**.
-It's a deceptively simple app with many commonly seen data structures.
-It is intentionally designed to incorporate some of the worst performance scenarios that applications routinely encounter.
+It's a deceptively simple app with many commonly seen data structures, and designed to incorporate some of the worst performance scenarios applications routinely encounter.

 We're building Listicle as a starting point.
 We're going to start with an app with abysmal performance, and iterate until we achieve great performance.
 This series is for beginners and experts alike, regardless of whether you build applications with Ember, or if you even like EmberData—and especially _if not._